 For more than 20 years the creativity, energy and positive word of mouth generated by political volunteers has been squeezed out of the process by an increasingly top down system, dependent on an endless cycle of fundraising and attack ads and tone-deaf to feedback from on the ground.
 There have been exceptions, but they are few and far between.

 Our resources are focused on the top of the ticket, on the biggest campaigns which disappear after Election Day and contribute nothing toward state and local party operations, ongoing infrastructure, or future state and local campaigns.

 I have traveled across this country talking to campaign staffers and candidates, party leaders and staffers, and every one of them feels trapped in a system in which they have insufficient resources and no decision-making power.

 We can’t beat the Right Wing by outspending them on attack ads.
-We have to engage in what Sun Tzu called “asymmetrical warfare”.
-We have to beat them with the one thing money can’t buy: real people, in the community, who care and are willing to work.
-Campaigns are won on the ground with volunteers and word-of-mouth, not money and ads.
+We have to beat them with the one thing money can’t buy: real people in the community who care and are willing to work.

 What we need is a way to organize ourselves and develop our campaign skills.
 The current tools (Facebook, MeetUp) are inadequate.
 I and a group of like-minded people have been searching for a solution.
 We have started a project we call UpRise.

-UpRise will be permanent online volunteer home, a hub for real-world action in issue and candidate campaigns.
+UpRise is permanent online volunteer home, a hub for real-world action in issue and candidate campaigns.

-Imagine a place where you can build local volunteer communities, seek opportunities from a wide range of campaigns and causes and also access tools for organizing your own house parties, speeches and town halls, street teams, demonstrations, lawn sign and other visibility campaigns, and more.
+Imagine a place where you can build local volunteer communities, seek opportunities from a wide range of campaigns and causes and also organize your own house parties, speeches and town halls, street teams, demonstrations, lawn sign and other visibility campaigns, and more.